-- the characteristics of the client including the regulatory categorisation of the client; - the characteristics of the relevant order; - the characteristics of financial instruments that are the subject of the relevant order; and - the characteristics of the execution venue to which that relevant order can be directed.
+- the characteristics of the client including the regulatory categorisation of the client; - the characteristics of the relevant order; - the characteristics of financial instruments that are the subject of the relevant order; and

 Subject to any specific instructions, taking into account the criteria above, GS generally gave the highest priority to net price, then likelihood of execution.
 The remaining execution factors - cost (including implicit cost such as impact on the market), speed, order size, nature of the order and any other consideration relevant to the efficient execution of the client's order - were generally given equal ranking.